awslabs/aws-deployment-framework/docs/technical-guide.md

 ![bootstrap-repo-overview](./images/TechnicalGuide-BootstrapRepo.png)

 ### Account Management State Machine
-The Account Managment State Machine is triggered by S3 PUT events to the ADF Accounts bucket.
+The Account Management State Machine is triggered by S3 PUT events to the ADF Accounts bucket.
 Below is a diagram detailing the components of the standard state machine.
 This state machine is defined in `src/account_processing.yml` and the lambda functions code is location in `src/lambda_codebase/account_processing`
 ![account-management-state-machine](./images/TechnicalGuide-AccountManagementStateMachine.drawio.png)